Explicit 27: Eye of the Tiger - Survivor

 14:46

-Yeah, the Beret did stand out.
-He kind of looks like a sort of pound shop Che Guevara.
+the beret did stand out it kind of looks like a sort of pound shop shea gavara yeah

-Probably the 2029 war of the toilets where all the toilets revolt and sped it back up
+probably the 2029 war of the toilets where all the toilets revolts and spit it back up what they've

 15:09

-Be effective.
-I'm just imagining like a sort of Big Brother scenario, but every time you
+I'm just imagining like a sort of Big Brother scenario,

 15:14